afranco07/FileLister/README.md

 ```bash
 printf "/usr/local/bin" | nc localhost 8080
 ```
-4. You should see a repsonse in the terminal
+4. You should see a response in the terminal

 ## Running Tests